Go to the Courses section

 +44 (0)1865 488739

 My work focuses on the use of linguistic techniques (especially computational techniques using large corpora) for the critical analysis of environmental, social and political issues.
 I am especially interested in how business organisations conceive their relations with the natural environment and how they present themselves as working towards a sustainable society.
+A separate strand of my research focuses on cultural constructions of sexuality, especially scripts for sexual behaviour and standards of deviance.

 I am also module leader for U75168 Independent Study, U75190 Interdisciplinary Dissertation and U75199 Dissertation.